-Beaulieu Vineyard.
+Beaulieu Vineyard (pronounced like bowl-you).
 This historically prominent and iconic winery is located on the corner of Rutherford Cross Road and Highway 29 in the small town of Rutherford.
 This is several miles south of St. Helena on the “wine strip” where some of Napa’s most visited and venerable wineries are located.
 This site is home to both Beaulieu Vineyard’s General and Reserve tasting rooms, their impressive and sizable production facility and the always busy Rutherford Grill.
 A large parking lots wraps around the back of the property – either accessed directly from Highway 29 or from Rutherford Cross Road (anchored on the east side by the well-regarded Rancho Caymus Inn).

 Beaulieu Vineyard (the original property, not their first vintage) was established in 1900 by Georges and his wife Fernande de Latour with the purchase of merely 4 acres of land.
 Georges was a chemist who came to the Napa Valley from France’s Dordogne region.
 Over the ensuing years they purchased much larger nearby properties in Rutherford including BV Ranch #1, BV Ranch #2 and after Prohibition, BV Ranch #3.
 Prohibition was the last nail to be hammered into the metaphorical coffin for most wineries in the United States.
 Not so with Beaulieu Vineyard, rather they thrived during this trying time in the wine industry as they had a national contract with the Catholic Church for producing Sacramental wine.
 Emboldened from actually making a profit during Prohibition and perhaps sensing Prohibition might eventually end, the Latour’s purchased the old Seneca Ewer Winery (founded by State Senator Seneca Ewer).
 This stone winery building was completed in 1885 and is the current home of Beaulieu’s winery.
 However, this was not the original site of Beaulieu’s winery.